hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 Finally, of course, we'll need clients to connect and stream from the Jellyfin server.
 The clients page of the Jellyfin website has a lot of information on this:

 [Jellyfin Clients](https://jellyfin.org/clients/)

+I have chosen [jellyfin-kodi](https://github.com/jellyfin/jellyfin-kodi) for my linux machines (this is actually an addon for the [kodi](https://kodi.tv/) media center) and both jellyfin-kodi and [Jellyfin for Android TV](https://play.google.com/store/apps/details?id=org.jellyfin.androidtv) for my smart tvs.
+The Kodi addon is much nicer than the native Jellyfin client(s) IMO.

 Clients exist for several operating systems and smart media devices ranging from Android TVs to Amazon Fire-TV.
 If none of them work, then enable the [DLNA server in Jellyfish](https://jellyfin.org/docs/general/networking/dlna.html) in the Media Server and use any DLNA-compatible video player in your device to detect and connect to it.
 Many such players exist for all sorts of operating systems.
 A good Open Source one is [VLC](https://www.videolan.org/), also supported on [Android and Amazon Fire TV](https://www.videolan.org/vlc/download-android.html).